jamieallen59/CV/README.md

 ### Boston Consulting Group ([WonderBill])
 **JavaScript Developer.
 Jan 2017&mdash;present** (contract)

 Working on one of BCG's projects, WonderBill, I have spent 6 months bringing their web frontend up to a professional standard.
-Now, I focus on their new V2 React Native application, due to be released in late October.
+Now I focus on their new V2 React Native application, due to be released in November.

 Technologies: JS/ES6 - React - React Native - Redux - Webpack - SASS - Docker Cloud - Mixcloud - Sentry

 ### [FIXR]
 **JavaScript Developer.
 Oct 2016&mdash;Jan 2016** (contract)

-At FIXR I work as the sole developer on their isomorphic frontend application managing the code from inception to delivery.
-The focus currently is adding new features and stabilising their platform ready for their funding round in April.
+At FIXR I worked on their isomorphic application managing the whole of the JavaScript web application.
+The focus was mainly adding new features, plus stabilising the platform ready for their funding round in April.

-I balance continuous delivery, code readability and rapid product development to ensure the app is in great shape now and for whoever works with it next.
+I balanced continuous delivery, code readability and rapid product development to ensure the app was in great shape for whoever worked with it next.

 Technologies: JS/ES6 - Node - React - Redux - Webpack - Express - SASS - Docker Cloud - Mixcloud - Sentry

 ### [OfficeServe]
 **JavaScript Developer.
 April 2016&mdash;Oct 2016**

-On the greenest of green fields, myself and one other frontend developer built OfficeServe’s e-commerce platform from scratch.
+On the greenest of green fields, myself and one other JavaScript developer built OfficeServe’s e-commerce platform.
 The site includes registration and login using Amazon’s Cognito SDK, Cognito Sync to synchronise across multiple devices, a full checkout, a payment service using Spreedly and also product listings and display.

 Technologies: JS/ES6 - Node - React - Redux - Webpack - AWS Cognito - LESS - Docker - Circle CI - Segment